Next to owning a cat or kitten, there is nothing more enjoyable or rewarding than fostering a homeless animal.

 What is an Animal Foster?

 An animal foster is a person or family that provides a temporary home for a rescued pet until it is adopted.
-Many homeless dogs and cats grew up in homes where they were well-loved.
+Many homeless cats grew up in homes where they were well-loved.
 But, for whatever reason, they have found themselves homeless, scared and alone.
 A foster home provides a loving environment which helps relieve the animal's stress while they wait for a new, permanent home.

 What does a Foster Parent do?